mitc-mcla/mitc-mcla.github.io/_posts/2016-06-05-how-i-traveled-the-world-in-6-months.markdown

 **Notes**

 <p id="footnote1"> </p>[1] My trip started with the 11-hour flight from San Francisco to Munich.
 It continued on tracing points A-J, A-J, A-C, and so on.
 The blue lines indicate ground transportation.
 Black lines indicate air travel.
 The trip ends with the flight from Tokyo to Chicago.
-Pictures of my <a href="https://goo.gl/photos/DtMg3s5gUBiHXTco8" target="_blank">flight and train tickets</a>.
-Pictures of my <a href="https://goo.gl/photos/vf1FtwJ22AQY1E7L6" target="_blank">bus tickets</a>.
-This map was created using <a href="https://www.google.com/maps/d/u/0/?hl=en_US&app=mp" target="_blank">Google My Maps</a>.
+Pictures of my flight and train tickets (https://goo.gl/photos/DtMg3s5gUBiHXTco8).
+Pictures of my bus tickets (https://goo.gl/photos/vf1FtwJ22AQY1E7L6).
+This map was created using Google My Maps (https://www.google.com/maps/d/u/0/?hl=en_US&app=mp).

 <p id="footnote2"> </p>[2] Equipment I wish I had for the trip: a Canon DSLR and a drone.
 In my suitcase, I packed roughly 2-weeks of clothes.
 Comprised, mostly of shorts, t-shirts, socks, and underwear.
 I packed one pair of clothes for cold weather, one pair of formal clothes, 2 pairs of shoes, and one pair of sandals.
 Rolling my clothes saved me space.